 As a renter, you could call your landlord or property manager if your air conditioner, water heater or dishwasher went on the fritz.
 Now that you’re a new homeowner, though, you’re the one responsible for home repairs – including any ailing appliances and systems.

 All home appliances need to be replaced eventually, and it can be costly.
 A home warranty policy will cover electrical systems, HVACs and plumbing systems and can also provide an essential peace of mind.

 We’ve created our list of the five best home warranty companies in 2020.
-This list, which you can find further down this page, outlines our evaluation method.
+Our evaluation criteria is outlined later in this article.